 What makes the series so compelling is its entire concentration on the two of them.
 There is no distracting B story, or subplots, just the study of these two people and their complex lives.
 What makes the series even more enthralling is its willingness to show how flawed they are both as individuals and when they’re together.
 These two are good people, but their egos and baggage keep getting in the way of their own best interests.

 The series faithfully adapted Rooney’s vaulted prose, and indeed the author herself is one of the screenwriters of the miniseries, along with Alice Birch and Mark O’Rowe.
 Abrahamson directed the first six episodes, while the equally talented Hettie Macdonald (BEAUTIFUL THING) helmed the final six.
 The cinematography by Suzie Lavelle and Kate McCullough is exquisite and sophisticated, more evocative than most series or films ever are, and the editing by Nathan Nugent and Stephen O’Connell never cuts away from a character reaction too soon.
-The story never feels rushed but a lot happens in each half-hour of its twelve episodes.
+The story doesn’t ever feel rushed even though quite a lot happens in each half-hour of its twelve episodes.

 Of course, a love story, no matter how well written or produced, comes down to how good the two leads are together and the chemistry between Mescal and Edgar-Jones is sublime.
 They’re especially good at making the little moments feel as vivid as the big ones, like when they’re enjoying ice cream novelties together or watching each other fall asleep in separate settings via their laptops.

 Newcomer Paul Mescal is a revelation in a tricky role.
-Connell is not verbose and suppresses so much, but Mescal wisely uses his body language and eyes to convey his character’s true thoughts and feelings.
+Connell is not verbose and often suppresses his true feelings, but Mescal wisely uses his body language and eyes to convey his character’s inner thoughts and feelings.
 As for Daisy Edgar-Jones, she is simply astonishing.
 One might have to go all the way back to a young Jane Fonda to find an ingenue who could hold the screen nearly as well.
 Edgar-Jones makes her character achingly real and utterly mesmerizing whether she’s talking, listening to others, or just sitting still.
 Both fierce and fragile, Edgar-Jones’s performance is a stunner and should bring her international stardom.
 The English actress even nails her character’s Irish accent flawlessly.